-As of 2012, California has downgraded the personal use of marijuana from a misdemanor to an infraction.
-If you are caught with possession of less than 100 grams of marijuana, you’ll get a citation to appear in court, but a conviction won’t appear on your criminal record.
-You can’t be arrested for this type of possession unless police have probable cause to believe you intended to sell the marijuana.
+Before fully legalizing, back in 2012, California has downgraded the personal use of marijuana from a misdemeanor to an infraction.
+If you were caught with possession of less than 100 grams of marijuana, you’ll get a citation to appear in court, but a conviction won’t appear on your criminal record.
+There were no arrests for this type of possession unless police have probable cause to believe you intended to sell the marijuana.

 Possessing larger amounts of marijuana has more serious consequences, however.
 Any type of large-scale possession can lead to jail time, and conviction of marijuana-related crime will remain on your permanent criminal record for the rest of your life.
 Intention to sell is particularly serious, as this is a felony rather than a misdemeanor.
 However, possession of paraphenalia such as marijuana pipes is not illegal, although it is illegal to make such paraphenalia or to sell it.